 - Mitigate potential risks and impacts through alignment of community engagement activities and the security function.

-- Appoint security personnel (or commission third party services) who have appropriate skills and aptitudes.
+- Appoint security personnel (or commission third party services) who have appropriate skills, experience and aptitudes.

 - Actively manage the behaviour of all security personnel to ensure appropriate professional standards.

-- Review and report on all security related incidents in a manner commensurate with the incident.
+- Review and report on all security related incidents.

 1 Identifying and Assessing Security Risks

-1.1 Evaluate security related risks to the Company and potential impacts on Affected Stakeholders within and outside plantation concessions.
+- 1.1 Evaluate security related risks to the Company and potential impacts on Affected Stakeholders within and outside planation concessions.

-1.2 Establish preventive and control measures consistent with good international industry practice (GIIP).
+- 1.2 Establish preventive and control measures consistent with good international industry practice.

 2 Mitigating Potential Risks Through Engagement and Management of Security Personnel